Thousands of children’s bicycles recalled because handlebars can detach

 On Thursday, woom Bikes USA recalled about 84,000 units of its Original Kids’ Bicycles, according to the U.S. Consumer Product Safety Commission.

-The handlebar problem has caused riders to lose control, resulting in 19 reported injuries including bruising, cuts or abrasions, according to the CPSC.
+The CPSC said the handlebar problem has caused riders to lose control, resulting in 19 reported injuries including bruising, cuts or abrasions.

 The bicycles were sold on woom.com, Amazon.com and in local stores across the country for $200 to $530.